Stuart Calder / DJ

 Stuart has also performed stand-up comedy in the North West of England and enjoys watching Wigan Athletic FC, but please don’t hold that against him, as he has promised not to play ‘Will Grigg’s On Fire’

-Stuart is presenting the Electro Wave Show every other Wednesday at 8pm.
+Stuart is presenting the Electro Wave Show every Friday at 8pm.

 He can be followed on: